-In Italy, negotiations between buyer and seller regarding the limitations of the indemnification obligation follows a pattern similar to other European countries.
+In Italy, negotiations between buyer and seller regarding the limitations of the indemnification obligation follows a pattern similar to that of other European countries.

-In addition to the seller's right to qualify its representation and warranties (see section 4(b) on "Representations and Warranties"), parties may agree on the following additional limitations:
+In addition to the seller's right to qualify its representation and warranties (see section 4.2), parties may agree on the following additional limitations:

-- baskets/thresholds: the amount of loss the buyer must incur before being able to make a claim against the seller may vary significantly on the basis of several factors, but is seldom set higher than 2% of the consideration.
-The discussion on this limitation may be linked to negotiations on materiality thresholds in representation and warranties; - caps: the maximum aggregate amount for which the seller may be held liable depends significantly on the bargaining position of the parties, and may vary from 30% to 100% of the consideration; - survival periods: indemnification claims will typically be permitted to be brought only during the first one to two years from closing.
-A longer period is usually agreed upon for tax representations and warranties in order to cover the period during which the relevant tax authorities can re-open tax assessments, and for labor and environmental claims. - prevention of double recovery under warranties, indemnities and insurance policies.
+- Baskets/thresholds: the amount of loss the buyer must incur before being able to make a claim against the seller may vary significantly on the basis of several factors, but is seldom set higher than 2 per cent of the consideration.
+The discussion on this limitation may be linked to negotiations on materiality thresholds in representation and warranties. - Caps: the maximum aggregate amount for which the seller may be held liable depends significantly on the bargaining position of the parties, and may vary from 30 per cent to 100 per cent of the consideration. - Survival periods: indemnification claims will typically be permitted to be brought only during the first one to two years from closing.
+A longer period is usually agreed upon for tax representations and warranties to cover the period during which the relevant tax authorities can re-open tax assessments, and for labour and environmental claims.

+• Prevention of double recovery under warranties, indemnities and insurance policies.

-5. Dispute Resolution
+5. DISPUTE RESOLUTION

-Similar to other European countries, parties to M&A transactions in Italy commonly choose between two options with respect to the resolution of disputes arising out of their contracts.
+Like other European countries, parties to M&A transactions in Italy commonly choose between two options with respect to the resolution of disputes arising out of their contracts.

 The first available option is to agree to empower an ordinary court, either in Italy or in a foreign country, to settle all disputes.
-Unless otherwise agreed by the parties, Italian courts normally have jurisdiction over litigation between Italian individuals or entities, and may also have jurisdiction over foreign individuals or entities (pursuant to Article 7 of the Regulation (EU) no. 1215/2012 in relation to persons domiciled in a EU Member State other than Italy or, in accordance with what set forth under Section 3 of the Italian law on conflict of laws, pursuant to article 5 of the Brussels Convention on Jurisdiction and the Enforcement of Judgments in Civil and Commercial Matters of 1968 in relation to persons domiciled in a foreign country that is not an EU Member State), in a wide range of "matters relating to a contract" when Italy is "the place of performance of the obligation in question".
+Unless otherwise agreed by the parties, Italian courts normally have jurisdiction over litigation between Italian individuals or entities and may also have jurisdiction over foreign individuals or entities2 in a wide range of 'matters relating to a contract' when Italy is 'the place of performance of the obligation in question'.
 Forum shopping is possible under Italian law and the contracting parties may decide to entrust the settlement of a dispute to a specific Italian court.
 There are, for example, courts in Italy that have particular expertise in M&A transactions.

-In addition to ordinary civil courts, the most popular option for parties wishing to settle M&A disputes in Italy is one of several forms of alternative dispute resolution ("ADR"), such as mediation and arbitration.
+In addition to ordinary civil courts, the most popular option for parties wishing to settle M&A disputes in Italy is one of several forms of alternative dispute resolution (ADR), such as mediation and arbitration.
 In practice, arbitration is the ADR procedure most commonly used in Italian M&A agreements.